Qovery/documentation/website/docs/getting-started/install-qovery/aws/self-managed-cluster.md

 * You have a AWS EKS Kubernetes cluster up and running.
 * You have a AWS EKS Kubernetes cluster with at least 4 CPUs and 8GB of RAM.
 * You have `kubectl` installed and configured to access your AWS EKS Kubernetes cluster.
+* You have a set of credentials allowing to access an image registry.
+This registry will be used to store the built images or mirror the deployed images (See the [Image Mirroring][docs.using-qovery.deployment.image-mirroring] page for more information).
 * You have `helm` installed.
 * You have a Qovery account.